Skip to content

 Ancient Egyptian Boy King Tutankhamun’s tomb

 Tutankhamun is by far the most recognised and well known Egyptian pharaoh, however it is not because of his incredible rulership and achievements but because of the historic discovery of his famous tomb.
 The Egyptian pharaoh was nicknamed the Boy King as he was only nine years old when he became king.
-Tutankhamun only ruled for 10 years as he died at the young age of 19 years.
-King Tut’s father was the pharaoh Akhenaten,who had got rid of the idea of many gods and changed worship to one god: Aten, the sun god.
+Tutankhamun only ruled for 10 years, and he died at the young age of 19.
+King Tut’s father was the pharaoh Akhenaten, who had got rid of the idea of many gods and changed worship to one god: Aten, the sun god.
 For this reason, Tutankhamun was originally named Tutankhaten.
 In defiance, Tutankhamun changed his name when he became king.
-During his short reign, Tutankhamun was very influenced by his advisors and he changed many of the laws his father had implemented.
-In particular he brought back worship to many gods and began rebuilding some temples to the gods.
+During his short reign, his advisors significantly influenced Tutankhamun, and he changed many of the laws his father had implemented.
+In particular, he brought back worship to many gods and began rebuilding some temples to the gods.
 Tutankhamun had no heirs when he died.

 Cleopatra

-In 48 B.C, Roman ruler Julius Caesar came to Egypt.
+In 48 B.C., Roman ruler Julius Caesar came to Egypt.
 Cleopatra convinced Caesar to help her win back the throne.
-Caesar defeated Ptolemy’s army at the Battle of the Nile and Ptolemy was killed.
-Cleopatra then took back power and once again coruled Egypt but this time with her younger brother, Ptolemy XIV.
+Caesar defeated Ptolemy’s army at the Battle of the Nile, and Ptolemy was killed.
+Cleopatra then took back power and ruled Egypt again, this time with her younger brother, Ptolemy XIV.
 Cleopatra and Julius Caesar soon fell in love and had a child named Caesarion, meaning little Caesar.

 Caesarion became co-ruler of Egypt when he was three years old with Cleopatra.
-Shortly after, in 44 BC, Julius Caesar was assassinated and three leaders emerged in Rome to rule.
-One of these rulers was Marc Antony and in 41 BC, he met and fell in love with Cleopatra.
+In 44 BC, Julius Caesar was assassinated shortly after, and three leaders emerged in Rome to rule.
+One of these rulers was Marc Antony, and in 41 BC, he met and fell in love with Cleopatra.
 The two formed a military alliance against another of Rome’s leaders, Octavian.
-Octavian was the legal heir of Julius Caesar, which angered Cleopatra as she wanted her son, Caesarion to be heir and become ruler of Rome.
+Octavian was the legal heir of Julius Caesar, which angered Cleopatra as she wanted her son, Caesarion, to be heir and ruler of Rome.
 A battle between Cleopatra and Marc Anthony’s forces and Octabions erupted at the Battle of Actium in 31 B.C.
 Antony and Cleopatra were defeated by Octavian and had to retreat to Egypt.
-The mystery of Cleopatra’s death is unclear but it is said that she killed herself by allowing a poisonous cobra to bite her after learning of Marc Anthony’s death.
-Cleopatra’s death brought an end to the Ptolemy dynasty and the Ancient Egyptian Empire.
-Soon after the Egyptian Empire was taken over by the Roman Empire, headed by Octavian who became known as Emperor Augustus.
+The mystery of Cleopatra’s death is unclear, but it is said that she killed herself by allowing a poisonous cobra to bite her after learning of Marc Anthony’s death.
+Cleopatra’s death ended the Ptolemy dynasty and the Ancient Egyptian Empire.
+Soon after, the Roman Empire took over the Egyptian Empire, headed by Octavian, who became known as Emperor Augustus.

 The Great Pyramids of Egypt